alxdavids/ourbbg/content/post/martin-burnley.md

 Morris's legacy will probably be defined by who he passes the club onto, rather than anything he managed in his own time.
-At the time of writing, a young man with plausible links to the far-right in Spain and financed by a set of essentially unknown backers seems to be the heir apparent.
+At the time of writing, a young man with plausible links to the far-right in Spain — financed by a set of essentially unknown backers — seems to be the heir apparent.
 So it seems like everything is finally heading in the right direction, no?